Businessplan.Earlylight.io | Updated: Feb 2026

 1. Executive Summary

-Early Light Holdings launches with low-risk BSFL import revenue while building toward a diversified circular platform: BSFL feed, frass fertilizer, premium specialty blends, biodigester-integrated waste services, and downstream bioproducts (chitin/chitosan).
+Early Light Holdings launches with low-risk BSFL import revenue while building toward a diversified circular platform: BSFL feed, frass fertilizer, premium specialty blends, distributed partner-site conversion services, and downstream bioproducts (chitin/chitosan).
 The Houston-first approach expands next into Austin where compost diversion mandates accelerate demand.

 Thesis